 - 12.3.1 The contractor will provide appropriate fencing and hoarding as may be necessary to protect sites of archaeological or cultural heritage interest within or adjacent to the construction site, including unknown sites discovered during construction.
-See also Section 3.6 and Section 6 of this CoCP. - 12.3.2 The contractor will implement appropriate watching briefs and archaeological monitoring during construction works adjacent to sites of archaeological or cultural heritage interest and during topsoil stripping. - 12.3.3 The contractor will consult with Historic Scotland should any archaeological or cultural heritage finds or sites be discovered or revealed during construction to enable appropriate measures to be implemented to mitigate potential impacts.
-Measures to be implemented may include the following, as appropriate: - Investigation and assessment of the discoveries to determine their significance. - Assessing the potential impacts due to the Project to inform the design of appropriate mitigation measures. - Excavating, recording and reporting on any discoveries. - Recording and taking measures to potentially preserve any discoveries in situ if required or appropriate as agreed with Historic Scotland. - 12.3.4 The contractor will undertake a risk assessment and undertake appropriate structural or dilapidation surveys and vibration monitoring at sites of archaeological or built heritage interest adjacent to the construction site prior to, during and following construction works.
-The risk assessment will include, but not be limited to, the following buildings: - St Margaret's Hope, Admiralty House, Category B listed building. - Port Edgar Barracks Category B listed complex. - Inchgarvie House Category C(s) listed building. - 12.3.5 The nature, extent and frequency of monitoring will be appropriate and agreed with Historic Scotland taking into consideration the nature of the planned construction works and proximity of the relevant site.
-See also Section 5.2 of this CoCP. - 12.3.6 The contractor will seek to minimise the encroachment of the design and construction of the Project into Hope Street Cemetery, Inverkeithing and will consult with Fife Council Bereavement Services in this regard.
+See also Section 3.6 and Section 6 of this CoCP. - 12.3.2 If archaeological investigations or works to protect listed buildings are required on land which is to be occupied temporarily or land adjacent to the construction site, the owners and occupiers of that land will be consulted in advance of the works being undertaken and entry to land taken in accordance with paragraph 3.6.2 of this CoCP. - 12.3.3 The contractor will implement appropriate watching briefs and archaeological monitoring during construction works adjacent to sites of archaeological or cultural heritage interest and during topsoil stripping. - 12.3.4 The contractor will consult with Historic Scotland should any archaeological or cultural heritage finds or sites be discovered or revealed during construction to enable appropriate measures to be implemented to mitigate potential impacts.
+Measures to be implemented may include the following, as appropriate: - Investigation and assessment of the discoveries to determine their significance. - Assessing the potential impacts due to the Project to inform the design of appropriate mitigation measures. - Excavating, recording and reporting on any discoveries. - Recording and taking measures to potentially preserve any discoveries in situ if required or appropriate as agreed with Historic Scotland. - 12.3.5 The contractor will undertake a risk assessment and undertake appropriate structural or dilapidation surveys and vibration monitoring at sites of archaeological or built heritage interest adjacent to the construction site prior to, during and following construction works.
+The risk assessment will include, but not be limited to, the following buildings: - St Margaret's Hope, Admiralty House, Category B listed building. - Port Edgar Barracks Category B listed complex. - Inchgarvie House Category C(s) listed building. - 12.3.6 The nature, extent and frequency of monitoring will be appropriate and agreed with Historic Scotland taking into consideration the nature of the planned construction works and proximity of the relevant site.
+See also Section 5.2 of this CoCP. - 12.3.7 The contractor will seek to minimise the encroachment of the design and construction of the Project into Hope Street Cemetery, Inverkeithing and will consult with Fife Council Bereavement Services in this regard.
 The Scottish Ministers will consult with Fife Council Bereavement Services and other relevant authorities to develop a procedure to be implemented in the event that the design or construction of the Project requires exhumation and relocation of any human remains interred within the cemetery.
 See also section 3.6 of this CoCP.